cblaylock18/battleship/README.md

 - **Ship Placement & Hit Detection:** Players can place ships and record hits/misses with visual feedback.
 - **AI Opponent:** Implements a basic computer opponent that selects random coordinates for its moves.
 - **Win Condition Detection:** Automatically checks and declares a win once all ships are sunk.
-- **Test-Driven Development:** Uses Vitest for comprehensive testing of game logic and win conditions.
+- **Test-Driven Development:** Uses Jest for comprehensive testing of game logic and win conditions.

 ---